 An area synonymous with high crime and unemployment, held together by chemicals and steel, Boro is a rather unique industrial town with a population of around 142,000 situated on the south bank of the River Tees.

 Yet ask anyone who ‘The Little Fella’ is round those parts and almost to a man (or woman) they will tell you without hesitation.
-It’s over 20 years since Juninho Paulista stunned the footballing world by signing for Middlesbrough, but his contribution to their cause in the mid-1990s is still respected and admired by fans of the Teessiders and plenty of neutrals even now.
+It’s more than 20 years since Juninho Paulista stunned the footballing world by signing for Middlesbrough, but his contribution to their cause in the mid-1990s is still respected and admired by fans of the Teessiders and plenty of neutrals even now.

 Just why is that Middlesbrough side of the 1996-97 season, a side that included Emerson, Fabrizio Ravanelli and the irascible Juninho, a side that played some genuinely outrageous football at times but who were ultimately relegated on the final day of the season, held in such reverence?

 First of all, you have to remember the footballing landscape was so much different then.
 The Premier League was the Carling Premiership, and while there was plenty of Sky money sloshing around it had not reached the obscene levels that have become the norm today.